 - A. This policy applies to all students while on school property, during a school-related activity, and/or otherwise subject to the authority of the HCPSS.
 This includes, but is not limited to, school buses, bus stops, school-sponsored events, field trips, athletic functions, and any other activity where school administrators have jurisdiction over students.
-This policy also applies to off-campus incidents in accordance with Policy 9280 Students Charged with Community or Reportable Offenses. - B. The HCPSS Student Code of Conduct will establish the standards for student behavior and disciplinary consequences for violations of those standards. - C. Students will be accorded due process when discipline is administered.
+This policy also applies to off-campus incidents in accordance with Policy 9280 Students Charged with Community or Reportable Offenses and Policy 1060 Bullying, Cyberbullying, Harassment, or Intimidation. - B. The HCPSS Student Code of Conduct will establish the standards for student behavior and disciplinary consequences for violations of those standards. - C. Students will be accorded due process by an administrator before discipline is administered.
 Due process includes: - 1.
-Notifying the student of the allegations. - 2.
-Presenting and/or explaining the evidence to the student. - 3.
-Allowing the student an opportunity to respond to the allegations.
-Students will be encouraged to provide a written, signed response but will be informed that they are not required to sign such statement prior to parental notification. - 4.
-Notifying the parents promptly, both verbally and in writing, of the violation and disciplinary consequence when the behavior warrants reallocation of the student's time, such as detention, exclusion, suspension or expulsion. - D. Discipline will be administered using a range of consequences - Administrators, except in certain circumstances, and when appropriate, will administer discipline in a progressive manner in accordance with the HCPSS Student Code of Conduct, as follows: - a.
-Non-exclusion from normal school activities, which includes: - i.
-Staff/Administrative Action. - ii.
-Parent Involvement. - iii.
-Reallocation of Student's Time, including detention.
+Gathering Facts: - a.
+Meeting with the student. - b.
+Informing the student of the allegations in a manner that ensures the student understands the allegations (ex. language, disability, age). - c.
+Presenting and/or explaining the evidence to the student. - d.
+Allowing the student an opportunity to present his/her version of the incident.
+Students will be encouraged, but not required, to provide a written or transcribed statement. - 2.
+Rendering a Decision: